dev-hd11/pytextgame/README.md

 **Ultra python game development library! <br>Game development made easier than ever!**

 **Announcement: Now PyTextGame is also available on SourceForge.
 Please visit [the official page in SourceForge](https://pytextgame.sourceforge.io).**

+## Alert
+The latest releases of this app will be available on [TechWorld](https://techworld856.godaddysites.com).
+Please go there to download them.

 ## 📃Table of content
 1.[Introduction](#introduction)<br>
 2.[Features](#features)<br>